ArthurKagwa/mush/.github/instructions/g.instructions.md

 ---
 applyTo: '**'
 ---
+- NO MOCK DATA SHALL BE USED IN THE PROJECT
 - read the baseline and readme files
 - read entire project structure
 - update baseline after changes